• Skip to primary navigation

 Michigan pasties are a whole meal folded into a pastry shell.
 Most commonly they are filled with beef and root vegetables then baked until tender.

-These handheld meat pies are popular with my Yooper neighbors to the north in the upper peninsula of Michigan who made these portable meals for Cornish miners.
-Although still closely associated with Michigan, the pasty has gained a foothold in northern Wisconsin as well where you can still find roadside pasty shops selling these treats.
+These handheld meat pies are popular with my Yooper neighbors to the north in Michigan's upper peninsula who made these portable meals for Cornish miners.
+Although still closely associated with Michigan, the pasty (the pronunciation of pasty rhymes with nasty) has gained a foothold in northern Wisconsin as well where you can still find roadside pasty shops selling these treats.

 Michigan Pasties on a stone cutting board.

-In my recipe I go a step further and add fresh herbs (parsely and sage) to the mix, which I think livens up the flavor quite a bit.
+In my pasty recipe, I go a step further and add fresh herbs (parsley and sage) to the mix, which I think livens up the flavor quite a bit.
 However, feel free to omit it if you wish to stay more traditional.

 How to make it

 Begin by making your pie dough by mixing the flour and salt, then cutting in butter with a pastry cutter.
 Finally, mix in water until it forms into a ball.
-Knead the dough a few times then let it sit in the refrigerator for at least an hour.
+Knead the dough a few times on a lightly floured surface then let the dough balls sit in the refrigerator for at least an hour.
 This will make it easier to work with.

 Finally, beat an egg in a dish and then paint the exterior pie dough with the egg wash to add a glossy shine as it bakes.
 I also like to sprinkle on a little kosher salt.